the-butcher/PENPLOTTER.01/pp_hachure/NOTES.md

 https://craterregistry.com/lunar-nomenclature-database
 https://ode.rsl.wustl.edu/moon/pagehelp/Content/Missions_Instruments/LRO/LOLA/SLDEM.htm

-One more iteration on the hachure app.
+One more iteration on the hachure app ...
 I added and straightened a few things, i.e.:

 - Allow spatial references other than web-mercator.
 - Add better handling of varying scales and cellsizes.